SudoMagicCode/SudoSignals/docs/gettingStarted/createInstallation.md

 ![Create Installation 002](../assets/images/create-installation/create-installation-002.png)

-## 3 Name Your Installation
+## 3. Name Your Installation

-When the Create New Installation dialogue opens you can enter a descriptive name for your installation and the click **Create It**.
+When the Create New Installation dialogue opens you can enter a descriptive name for your installation and the click `Create It`.

 ![Create Installation 003](../assets/images/create-installation/create-installation-003.png)

-After creating your installation you'll be directed back to your dashboard where you can see the a card with all of the at-a-glance details for your installation.
+After creating your installation, you'll be directed back to your dashboard where you can see a card with all of the at-a-glance details for your installation.

 ![Create Installation 004](../assets/images/create-installation/create-installation-004.png)